ruiyangsong/mCNN/keras+hyperas+multi-GPU.md

-# Keras踩坑
+# Keras Tricks

-## 0.自定义metrics
+## 0. Pitfalls of custom metrics
 **!!
 ATTENTION !!**
 * For those custom metrics, the average accross minibatches is namely not equal to the metric evaluated on the whole dataset.
 * The metric on the validation set is calculated in batches, and then averaged (of course the trained model at the end of the epoch is used, in contrast to how the metric score is calculated for the training set)
-* 1. How to compute precision and recall in Keras? --> https://www.thinbug.com/q/43076609
+**1. How to compute precision and recall in Keras?** --> <https://www.thinbug.com/q/43076609>
-* 2. How are metrics computed in Keras? --> https://stackoverflow.com/questions/49359489/how-are-metrics-computed-in-keras
+**2. How are metrics computed in Keras?** --> <https://stackoverflow.com/questions/49359489/how-are-metrics-computed-in-keras>

-## 1.设置earlystopping
+## 1. Set earlystopping

 ```python
 filepath = model_snapshot_directory + '/' + 'lstm_model-ep{epoch:03d}-loss{loss:.3f}-val_loss{val_loss:.3f}.h5'